-The fact that the physician in this case views his patient's mother as the appropriate decision-maker for Hillary is endorsed by the fact that he wrote a "prescription" for p.o. trials.
+The fact that the physician in this case views the patient's mother as the appropriate decision-maker for Hillary is endorsed by the fact that he wrote a "prescription" for p.o. trials.
 The team should explore the reasons for the surrogates' request to identify concerns that might be addressed (Brady Wagner, 2001).
 It is important to remember that children with disabilities such as Hillary's may have limited interaction with family and others.
 Mealtimes may be one of the most social activities parents can share with them.
-The fact that Hillary's feeding tube is still being used is a sign that her mother is not disregarding her daughter's needs, but that she may be trying to offer what she feels to be some increase in Hillary's quality of life.
+The fact that Hillary's feeding tube is still being used is a sign that the mother is not disregarding the daughter's needs, but trying to offer what is felt to be some increase in Hillary's quality of life.

 When there is disagreement over recommendations, the use of a "time-limited trial" can be very helpful in fostering accord and in moving care in a positive direction.
 Perhaps the team (MD, mother, speech-language pathologist, etc.) can devise a trial of treatment for a specified period of time to address the physiology of Hillary's dysphagia and to move toward a goal of safe swallowing.
 The proposed trial should be based on a joint review of all relevant clinical information (e.g. swallowing assessment results, aspiration risk, medical stability, etc.).
 Such a plan may give the student's mother the understanding that the speech-language pathologist is invested and is continuing to make recommendations based on sound clinical judgement.